fogskum/writeups/tryhackme/LazyAdmin/README.md

 # LazyAdmin

 This is an easy box from TryHackMe.
-It has two flags - user and root.
+The goal is to find user and root flags.

 ## Enumeration
 We start by scanning for open ports:

 ```console